This is a tongue-in-cheek account of the events my dysfunctional family went through on the horsey section of our California road trip.

 selling the dream

-Unfortunately, the family had mixed feelings about the whole cowboy experience.
+Unfortunately, the rest of the family had mixed feelings about the whole cowboy experience.
 I did a few John Wayne impressions to get them into the spirit, but I didn’t receive the support I was quite hoping for…

-Amelia had no idea who John Wayne was, so I searched for his movie ‘True Grit’ on YouTube.
+Amelia had no idea who John Wayne was, so I found his movie ‘True Grit’ on YouTube.

 She appeared underwhelmed at my enthusiasm for the movies plot until Wayne’s character got called “a one eyed fat man on a horse”, then she looked me up and down and said “Ah – NOW I get it”.